-El Dorado ('Gilded Man' or 'Golden One') referred to the legendary kings of the Muisca (Chibcha) people who populated the northern Andes of modern-day Colombia from 600 CE to 1600 CE.
+El Dorado ('Gilded Man' or 'Golden One') referred to the legendary kings of the Muisca (Chibcha) people who populated the northern Andes of modern-day Colombia from 600 to 1600.
 The name derives from the coronation ritual when the new king was covered in gold dust before he leapt into Lake Guatavita.

-Over time, El Dorado extended its meaning to refer to a lost golden city and even an entire region.
-When the Spanish Conquistadors heard these incredible tales of a city paved in gold they tried every means possible to find it.
+Over time, El Dorado extended its meaning to refer to a lost mythical city and even an entire region.
+When the Spanish Conquistadors heard these incredible tales of a city of gold they tried every means possible to find it.
 Ultimately though, the Spanish, and the explorers and treasure hunters who followed them, never did find the fabulous treasures of El Dorado.

 The Significance of Gold